Eye-muscle surgery is often performed on children with strabismus (crossed or misaligned eyes) and other visual conditions.

 Eye-muscle surgery is performed on an outpatient basis at the hospital, most often under general anesthesia.

 The healing process is gradual and lasts about six weeks.
 Antibiotic eye drops will be prescribed for five to seven days after surgery.
 Discomfort following eye-muscle surgery is usually minimal, but the eyes will be quite red and may display a jelly-like swelling.
 This is normal and will clear over the next few weeks.
-Sometimes the redness spreads before clearing; some children may experience temporary double vision after the surgery as the brain gets used to the new position of the eyes; again, this is normal and is no cause for alarm.
+Please note that the redness sometimes spreads before clearing.
+Some children may experience temporary double vision after the surgery as the brain gets used to the new position of the eyes, again, this is normal and is no cause for alarm.

 Congenital ptosis is treated surgically, generally when the child is between three and five years of age.
 However, if the ptosis interferes with the child's vision, surgery may be performed earlier to allow for proper visual development.